intel/nauta/docs/user-guide/actions/template_packs.md

 The template packs provided with Nauta are listed below:

-* **multi-tf-training-horovod** - A TensorFlow multi-node training job based on Horovod using Python 3.
+* **multinode-tf-training-horovod** - A TensorFlow multi-node training job based on Horovod using Python 3.

-* **multi-tf-training-horovod-py2** - A TensorFlow multi-node training job based on Horovod using Python 2.
+* **multinode-tf-training-horovod-py2** - A TensorFlow multi-node training job based on Horovod using Python 2.

-* **multi-tf-training-tfjob** - A TensorFlow multi-node training job based on TF-operator using Python 3.
+* **multinode-tf-training-tfjob** - A TensorFlow multi-node training job based on TfJob using Python 3.

-* **multi-tf-training-tfjob-py2** - A TensorFlow multi-node training job based on TF-operator using Python 2.
+* **multinode-tf-training-tfjob-py2** - A TensorFlow multi-node training job based on TfJob using Python 2.

-* **single-tf-training-tfjob** - A TensorFlow single-node training job based on TF-operator using Python 3.
+* **tf-training-tfjob** - A TensorFlow single-node training job based on TfJob using Python 3.

-* **single-tf-training-tfjob-py2** - A TensorFlow single-node training job based on TF-operator using Python 2.
+* **tf-training-tfjob-py2** - A TensorFlow single-node training job based on TfJob using Python 2.

 # <a name="customize"></a> Customizing the Provided Packs
 Any customizations to template packs revolve mostly around the `values.yaml` file included in the pack's underlying _Helm_ chart.
 As mentioned above, this file provides key definitions that are referenced throughout the rest of the _Helm_ chart, and therefore it plays a crucial role in the process of converting the chart's templates into actual